jswcomkr/GCSBroadcasting/README.md

  - Project Launching Date : November 9, 2018.
  - Project Language : C/C++/JAVA
  - Project Purpose : Multiple UAV Control and Broadcasting system
+ - Personal Contact : jswcomkr@naver.com

+  This project is based on LINUX System such as Yocto linux and Ubuntu.
+So, you have to make your own development environment to contribute this project.

+  2. Project Tree
+   This project is separated by to parts.
+One is broadcasting server and the other is client for Ground Control System(GCS) or UAV.

+   - Broadcasting server : main.cpp, configure.h, mavlink lib.
+   - Client :